giovannifarina/lassi-lab-2-hello-rails/Part3.md

+# Part 3: Create CRUD routes, actions, and views for Movies
 Try running the app again, and this time instead of visiting the home page try visiting `/movies`.
 (That is: `/movies` should be the URI path, the part that immediately follows the hostname and/or port number in the URI.)

 Or, for that matter, visit `/turtle` or `/foobar` or any URI path at all; Rails will complain that your URI doesn't match any route, because we haven’t specified any routes mapping URIs to app methods.
 Try `rails routes` and verify that it informs us that there are no routes in our brand-new app.
 (You may want to open multiple Terminal windows or tabs so that the app can keep running while you try other commands.)